 Another factor affecting increased wholesale prices has been an overall rise in packaging materials.
 We have experienced significant increases in plastic and metal pricing since the pandemic began.
 Soybean and palm oil are the big drivers in the global vegetable market.
 When soybean and palm oil prices are high, people look for alternative vegetable oils which has a trickle-down effect on the vegetable oil industry.

 Other factors are quotas and taxes established in countries, such as Russia, which calls for a certain percentage of supply to stay within the country.
 In Russia, for example, for every 1,000 metric tons of ingredient, only 600 metrics tons are available for export.
 The remaining 400 metric tons has to remain in Russia.
-For Turkey, there is an outright ban on sunflower oil exports in place.

 Organic Sunflower Oil Insights